Butch Lindley

-Butch Lindley (March 25, 1948 – June 6, 1990) was a Short track racer.
+Clyde J. "Butch" Lindley Jr. (March 25, 1948 – June 6, 1990) was an American short track racer.
 He was the champion of the NASCAR Sportsman Division in 1977 and 1978.

 Early life and start of career

 Clyde Lindley Jr., nicknamed Butch, was born in Greenville, South Carolina on March 25, 1948.
 He began racing as a boy and pursued it as a full-time career from his late teens.

 Lindley established himself as one of the country's premier short track drivers, winning track championships at Greenville-Pickens Speedway, and finishing first in races at short tracks throughout the United States.
 During his career Lindley won more than 500 races, perhaps as many as 550.
 During the six-year span from 1975 through 1980 he started 385 NASCAR sanctioned events and won 154 times.

 Of Lindley's wins, four took place in races recognised today as major Super Late Model shows -- the Snowball Derby in 1984, the Oxford Plains Speedway 250 in 1976, the All American 400 at Fairgrounds Speedway in 1981, and the Thunder Road International Speedbowl Vermont Milk Bowl in 1977.
 He was one of the few Southern drivers who successfully won the Northern late model scene.